OPS-E2E-PPE/VBA-Docs/api/Word.FileConverter.OpenFormat.md

 keywords: vbawd10.chm161021955
 f1_keywords:
 - vbawd10.chm161021955
-ms.prod: word
 api_name:
 - Word.FileConverter.OpenFormat
 ms.assetid: d5a83e1f-bbf6-d0f5-8223-c2140850bc27
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # FileConverter.OpenFormat property (Word)

 Returns the file format of the specified file converter.
 Read-only **Long**.

 ## Syntax

 _expression_. `OpenFormat`

 _expression_ Required.
 A variable that represents a '[FileConverter](Word.FileConverter.md)' object.

 ## Remarks

 This property can be any valid **WdOpenFormat** constant, or it can be a unique number that represents an external file converter.

 ## Example